Okeechobee Battlefield Historic State Park

 Wednesday through Sunday, 8 a.m. to 5 p.m.; closed Monday and Tuesday

 No fee required

 Okeechobee Battlefield is the site of one of Florida’s significant battles during the Second Seminole War.

-The Battle of Okeechobee, fought on Christmas Day, 1837, involved more than 1,000 United States military and volunteer soldiers, fighting against several hundred Seminole and Miccosukee warriors along the northern edge of Lake Okeechobee.
+The Battle of Okeechobee, fought on Christmas Day 1837, involved more than 1,000 U.S. military and volunteer soldiers fighting against several hundred Seminole and Miccosukee warriors along the northern edge of Lake Okeechobee.